West Cornwall · TR26 · Cornwall Council West

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Carbis Bay, that work is shaped by the place itself — Carbis Bay is the residential coastal suburb of St Ives, climbing up the cliffs above one of the calmest beaches on the north coast and built largely between 1900 and 1970, with a building stock that leans toward Edwardian and 1930s detached villas and post-war bungalows.
+On a Carbis Bay site, the brief always meets the place — Carbis Bay is the residential coastal suburb of St Ives, climbing up the cliffs above one of the calmest beaches on the north coast and built largely between 1900 and 1970, with a building stock that leans toward Edwardian and 1930s detached villas and modern coastal architect-designed homes.

 Local context